-Receptor Potential Risk Current Residual Risk Comment / Mitigation Inhalation / Ingestion Elevated concentrations of lead and widespread asbestos containing material (ACM) identified within the Made Ground.
+Table 1.1 Identified Contaminant Linkages and Proposed Mitigation Measures rable 1.1 identined Containing and Proposed Willigation Weasures Receptor Potential Risk Current Residual Risk Comment / Mitigation Inhalation / Ingestion Elevated concentrations of lead and widespread asbestos containing material (ACM) identified within the Made Ground.
 Asbestos fibres >0.001% Human Health - Future Site Users Skin contact YES were recorded in a single location.
-The Made Ground within the lake is to be fully excavated as part of the proposed development and encapsulated elsewhere on site, thus removing any residual risk to future site users.
+The Made Ground within the lake is to be fully excavated as part of the proposed development and encapsulated elsewhere on site with 600mm of clean capping material, thus removing any residual risk to future site users.
 Asbestos is to be hand screened prior to encapsulation.
 The single location with measurable concentrations of fibres is now not to be excavated as part of these works.
+The potential for exposure to residual contamination at the reinstated lake edges is considered negligible following source removal, installation of an impermeable membrane and a 300mm capping layer.
+Irradiation No The risk of ground gas accumulation in stockpiled soils has been assessed and determined to be Fire and explosion 110 sufficiently low that no additional mitigation is required.

-Irradiation Nie The development will be fully external and as such Fire and explosion No no radon or bulk gas risk is anticipated.
-Natural Environment Contamination of Controlled waters YES A quantity of bituminous material was encountered within a single location.
+Receptor Potential Risk Current Residual Risk Comment / Mitigation Contamination of Controlled waters Natural Environment YES A quantity of bituminous material was encountered within a single location.
 This is to be hand screen and disposed from site.
-The underlying soils are to be analysed and validated to ensure no leaching of contaminants has occurred.
-Plant Phytotoxicity No Removal of the Made Ground and introduction of the lake liner is considered sufficient to break this potential pollutant pathway.
-REC understands that any new planting will be within newly placed topsoil above the lake liner.
+Leachate analysis on Made Ground soils identified the potential for elevated concentrations of a number of contaminants.
+A Detailed Quantitative Risk Assessment determined that no significant risk is posed to controlled waters.
+Plant Phytotoxicity No potential that any Removal of the Made Ground and introduction of the lake liner is considered sufficient to break this potential pollutant pathway.
+REC understands that any new planting will be within newly placed 300mm thick capping above the lake liner.